Musau-Cyrus/requirement-analysis/README.md

 ## What is Requirement Analysis?
 This is a phase in software development lifecycle (SDLC) where project team gathers, analyzes and defines the requirements of a software product being developed ensuring all stakeholders have a clear and mutual understanding of what the system should do and how it should perform.

-## Importance of Requirement Analysis in Software Development Lifecycle (SDLC)
+## Why is Requirement Analysis Important?
 Requirement analysis is a crucial phase in the SDLC that lays the foundation for a successful software project.
 It ensures that all stakeholders have a clear understanding of what needs to be built.

 - **Clarity and Understanding**